ikmb/esga/docs/troubleshooting.md

 ## Common causes for pipeline crashes

 ### SPALN protein alignments

+Note: We have not encountered this issue in the past few releases of SPALN.

 Spaln appears a little flakey in some situations.
 By default, spaln is run with the option "-Q7".
 You can modify this by using the --spaln_q option (or "spaln_q:" when using a yaml file) - try setting it to 6, or 5, and resume the pipeline run with "-resume".